maya-bnz/Digital-Humanities/README.md

 In order to find some answers we chose to use IMDB as our source of information since IMDB has descriptions of over 6.5 million movies.

 Data sources:
-1. Basic database provided by IMDB containing for each title - which genres it is categorized as
+1. Basic database provided by IMDB containing for each title - which genres it is categorized as - DB link: https://datasets.imdbws.com/ (title.basics.tsv.gz)
 2. IMDB api - the api provided an access to the plot of each animation movie
 3. List of words and number of occurences of each word - built by us
 3. Our last DB - animation movies with female leading characters - built by us.